 Be that as it may, the most widely recognized techniques used as a part of interviews and focus groups.

-Various interview methods calls for various types of interviews.
+Various interview methods call for various types of interviews.
 These include:

 1. In person (traditional interviews):

-The most common form of interview.
+This is the most common form of an interview.
 These type of interviews include face to face conversation with the candidate and the interviewer.
-Though it is not as stressful and hectic as a group interview or a panel interview, candidates are still pressured to make a good impression to the interviewer.
+Though it is not as stressful and hectic as a group interview or a panel interview, candidates are still pressured to make a good impression on the interviewer.